 This statement is made as part of Globe Locum Limited’s commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
 It summarises how Globe Locums operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-This statement is published in accordance with section 54 of the Act, and relates to the financial year 1st June 2022 to 31st May 2023.
-It was approved by the Directors on 23rd June 2023.
+This statement is published in accordance with section 54 of the Act, it was approved by the CEO, Jon Watts.

 Our Business